harshdevcode/Blogs-Project/posts/what-is-azure-active-directory.md

 ![Azure Active Directory Authentication Flow](/blog/assets/2023/azure-active-directory-authentication-flow.webp)

-### Windows Active Directory vs Azure Active Directory
+### Windows Active Directory vs Azure Active Directory {#windows-active-directory-vs-azure-active-directory}

 Windows Active Directory, launched by Microsoft in 2000, is the predecessor to the Azure Active Directory, which has become the standard for enterprise identity management since its launch.
 Unlike Azure Active Directory, the Windows Active Directory uses Lightweight Directory Access Protocol (LDAP) to connect with other web-based applications.
 It also does not manage mobile devices.
 Group Policies (GPOs) are usually used to govern desktops and servers connected to Windows Active Directory.
 Finally, Kerberos and NTLM protocols are used to validate user credentials.